Orange County Social Security disability advocate offers assistance for those seeking California disability benefits

 As a California disability advocate, I only handle Southern California and Orange County Social Security cases.
 By focusing on California Social Security disability and Supplemental Security Income, I am able to offer my clients a combination of specialized experience and knowledge, and a successful methodology to approaching Social Security disability cases.

 Filing for Southern California Social Security disability or Supplemental Security Income benefits in Orange County can be a long, frustrating and overwhelming process.
 Claimants with representation have a better chance of a successful result, according to the Social Security Administration.
-With over 20 years of experience handling Social Security disability cases, I can help you through the process.
+With 25 years of experience handling Social Security disability cases, I can help you through the process.
 I will walk you through the mounds of forms and paperwork and provide you with knowledgeable, competent and compassionate representation.

 How much does my assistance cost?

 There is no cost to you while I work on your case.
 Almost all of my Southern California Social Security disability clients prefer a contingent fee, which is a fee paid only if they are awarded benefits.

 If your claim is successful, the usual fee is 25% of back benefits, up to a maximum amount set by the Social Security Administration, which is currently $6,000.
 No fee is subtracted from your current monthly benefits.
 The future benefits are all yours.
 You pay nothing up front to benefit from my experience and skill.
 If your claim is denied, there is no fee at all.

 I would like to help you get the California disability benefits you deserve.
 There is no charge to evaluate your case and no fee unless you win.